Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

-G. J. Holzmann in \cite{holzmann1988improved} speeds up the process of generating an exhaustive list of all visited states during a search for errors and check new generation of state against all pre-analyzed states by a hash table.
-Through hash table the states can be accessed quickly and decrease the amount of state to check.
-To compact information more, they ignored storing the hash key itself (states) and only used the hash value (the address computed) to identify a state.
-The hashing discipline has been used improved the state storage and state comparison.
-Another example is SPIN model checker \cite{holzmann1998analysis} that utilizing hash functions.\\
+G. J. Holzman in \cite{holzmann1988improved} speeds up the process of generating an exhaustive list of all visited states during a search for errors and check new generations of states against all pre-analyzed states by a hash table.
+Through a hash table, the states can be accessed quickly and decrease the amount of state for checking.
+To compress information more, they ignored storing the hash key itself (states) and only used the hash value (the address computed) to identify a state.
+The hashing discipline has been used to improve state storage and state comparison.
+Another example is the SPIN model checker \cite{holzmann1998analysis} that utilizes hash functions.